-An Indiana LLC operating agreement describes the structure, procedures, and regulations adopted by the owner(s) of a newly founded limited liability company.
-The document allows members of the company to establish their role and duties, as well as acknowledge the various courses of action to be used in business transactions, management, and other company matters.
-Completing an operating agreement is not required by law when registering a new LLC, though it will aid considerably in avoiding internal disputes regarding the company’s operations and decision-making.
+An Indiana LLC operating agreement describes the structure, procedures, and regulations put in place by the owner(s) upon founding a limited liability company.
+The document allows members of the company to establish their role and duties, as well as list their respective ownership percentages, and separate them from the company thus eliminating or reducing personal liability.

 - Chapter: IC 23-18